alvizeta/mlmutants/README.md

 The details about the goals of this exam are described in /MercadoLibre Exam.txt and the time provided was 72hs so it was a fun challenge to deal with :)

-# Inscructions to run the app
+# Instructions to run the app

   Java project
   in order to run the java project go to the /target and run the command: